Skip To Main Content

 Asthma is a chronic lung disease that affects an individual’s ability to move air in and out of their lungs easily.
 This can affect anyone at any age, from toddlers to the elderly.
 More than 26 million Americans are living with asthma, according to the American Lung Association.

-Allergies are a common trigger for individuals have asthma.
+Allergies are a common trigger for individuals who have asthma.
 This is especially true during spring and fall, with increased tree and weed pollen in the air, respectively.

 When spring allergies kick in, they can lead to inflammation in the airway, leading to symptoms of difficult breathing, coughing, and wheezing.